 For most of us our home is the biggest investment we make in our lifetime, so it is only natural to ask yourself is now a good time to renovate my home?
 Or, can I design my home now and build later?
-In this post we examine why now may just be the best time to start planning your dream renovation or new build.
+In this post we examine why now is the best time to plan your dream renovation or new build.

 For many, particularly those of us in Melbourne, 2020 and 2021 saw us retreat to the safety of our homes.
 It was a time of prolonged togetherness like we had never experienced before.
 Kids at the kitchen dining table learning, parents at makeshift desks working, soups on the stove and sourdough in the oven.
 Friday night movies on the sofa, game night Wednesdays and a little too much screen time … it really was an extraordinary time.

-Some of us loved it, some of us went stir crazy at the site, size, colour and location of our four walls!
+Some of us loved it, some of us went stir crazy at the sight, size, colour and location of our four walls!

 I think most of us at some point during the pandemic imagined our lives lived in improved versions of our homes.
 Home offices, huge windows with natural light streaming in, strong open connections to our backyards, bigger kitchens, larger living spaces, spaces where we could be together and spaces where we could be apart …

 Some of us jumped into action on those imaginings and started working with our architects on redesigning our homes to suit our changed lifestyles.
 Some of us acted immediately and are excitedly coming to the end of our builds, others are already enjoying our renovated or newly built homes.
 Some of us hesitated in an uncertain world and some of us are done waiting and now looking for the right architect to bring our imaginings to life.

 The housing market boomed and homes that ticked all our boxes where in frenzied demand.
 Paired with never-before-seen low interest rates, housing prices went through the roof.
 As with all things that go up (or down) at a rate beyond norm, we are now experiencing the correction of the rapid and unsustainable price rises and low interest rates.